-Karolina Lidin has more than 20 years of international experience within the field of short films and documentaries.
-She studied Linguistics, Communication & Film Studies at Copenhagen & Roskilde University.
+Karolina Lidin has 25+ years of experience on the international documentary scene and has worked at the Fund since 2008.
 Her previous positions include Film Consultant and Head of Shorts and Documentaries at the Danish Film Institute, CEO of Filmkontakt Nord, Nordisk Panorama and Nordisk Forum – and she continues to tutor and moderate at international pitching and training sessions.
-She has been Documentary Advisor of the Fund since 2008.
+As the Fund’s Senior Advisor Documentay, Karolina contributes to the assessment of applications concerning production of documentaries and to the development of the Fund's documentary-related strategies and activities.

 Salma Reiermark Karoliussen graduated as a producer from the Norwegian Film School in Lillehammer in 2000.
-She has over 20 years of experience from film and TV production and comes from the position as Financial Controller at Cinenord Norway.
-Previously she has worked at Sound Factory and Dinamo Story on among others The Beautiful Country by Hans Petter Moland.
-She joined the Fund in 2017.
-Her main responsibilities include economy, project payments and office tasks.
+She has over 20 years of experience from film and TV production having worked at several Norwegian production companies before joining the Fund in 2017.
+As the Fund’s Economy Controller, Salma's main responsibilities include overseeing economic matters and project payments.
+She is also head of the prize secretariat for the Nordic Council Film Prize.

-Nordisk Film & TV Fond has an annual budget of approximately DKK 80 million.
+Nordisk Film & TV Fond has an annual budget of approximately NOK 135 million.

-One third the Fund's budget is contributed by the Nordic Council of Ministeres, one third by the Nordic Film Institutes and one third by the Nordic Television Companies who are the Parties of the Fund.
+One third the Fund's budget is contributed by The Nordic Council of Ministers, one third by the five Nordic Film Institutes and one third by the sixteen Other Financing Partners of the Fund.
 The financial contribution is subject to the renewable five-year Agreement between The Nordic Council of Ministers and the Parties of the fund listed below.

 Nordisk Film & TV Fond operates according to its Statutes, laid down by The Nordic Council of Ministers in consultation with the Parties.